awesmubarak/nicecal/README.rst

     │ 25 26 27 28 29 30 31 │
     └──────────────────────┘

-The calendar outoput can also be modified in the following ways:
+The calendar output can be modified using the following arguments:

 Options:

 - ``show_month_info`` (default 1)
     - 0: No month information header
-    - 1: Only month name centered as header
+    - 1: Only month name centred as header
-    - 2: Both month name and year centered as header
+    - 2: Both month name and year centred as header
-- ``show_days`` (defaut 1)
+- ``show_days`` (default 1)
     - 0: Day names are not shown
     - 1: Day names are shown